 Researching and understanding the changing digital tax landscape is our top priority at Taxback International.
 Our new end-to-end VAT compliance platform, Comply, has been specifically developed to help businesses successfully navigate global digital VAT processes while removing complex manual reporting workflows and eliminating non-compliant reporting.

-As an HMRC-approved API, Comply can assist businesses in adhering to Making Tax Digital obligations.
+Recognised by HMRC, Comply can assist businesses in adhering to Making Tax Digital obligations.
 Any adjustments to submitted data are fully tracked by Comply to ensure it is compliant with MTD requirements during preparation and adjustments can only be amended before the submission.